freedomofkeima/TippyDB/README.md

 # TippyDB

 TippyDB is a geographically-aware distributed NoSQL written in C++.
 This NoSQL database is designed to store data at the nearest location with the data's writer.
-One of the main advantage is to provide lower latency in average, which is based on a scientific research (Backstrom, Sun, & Marlow, 2010) that the location of data's reader is usually located near the original writer (70% in 100 miles range).
+One of the main advantage is to provide lower latency in average, which is based on a scientific research (Backstrom, Sun, & Marlow, 2010) that the location of data's reader is usually located near the original writer (70% in 100 miles range, 80% in 500 miles range).

 By: Iskandar Setiadi (freedomofkeima)